Yoav Kutner

 Yoav Kutner (יואב קוטנר; born 18 May 1954) is an Israeli music editor, TV and radio presenter, who has significantly promoted performers ranging from Mashina to Radiohead.

 Life

-Yoav Kutner was born in Jerusalem, Israel on May 18, 1954.
-At the age of seventeen, while on vacation in Switzerland he was involved in an accident while climbing a mountain.
-This resulted in a significant loss of his past memories.
-Later in life he married and had three children.

-Yoav Kutner lives and works in Tel Aviv, Israel.
+Yoav Kutner was born in Jerusalem, Israel.
+Kutner lives and works in Tel Aviv, Israel.
+He is married and has three children together with his wife, Yael.

 Work

 Radio

 Kutner edited and presented radio shows in the Israel Defense Forces Radio from December 1974 to December 1993, and from 1985 onwards had his own daily show.
 He edited hundreds of other music shows among them "The Magical Mystery Tour" (מסע הקסם המסתורי), a 60-hour radio show exploring the history of The Beatles.

 As a radio editor, Kutner was always in the search for new stimulating music.
 He promoted numerous artists in his radio shows, and in the case of Radiohead a local representative of EMI had introduced the song Creep to him.
 Kutner played it incessantly on the radio.
 The song became a hit and following that Radiohead was invited to Tel Aviv to their first gig outside the UK.

 In an interview with Assaf Nevo he said "The attempts to widen the mainstream and to enable musicians to move from the margins to the center had been my mission since I've been dealing with music".